freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/03-front-end-development-libraries/bootstrap/label-bootstrap-wells.md

 # --description--

-Para mayor claridad, vamos a etiquetar nuestros dos wells con sus ids.
+For the sake of clarity, let's label both of our wells with their ids.

 Sobre tu "left-well", dentro de su elemento `div` `col-xs-6`, agrega un elemento `h4` con el texto `#left-well`.